pcoet/golang-patterns/docs/tutorials/testing.md

 If the actual and expected results don't match, `TestCalculate` invokes `Errorf`.

-The tests happen in the body of the [t.Run](https://pkg.go.dev/testing#T.Run) method, which is invoked for each element in the test table. `Run` has two
+### Running subtests with `T.Run`

-parameters: a `name` string that identifies the test and an anonymous function to manage the test.
-Behind the scenes, `Run` creates a goroutine for each test.
+The tests happen in the body of the [T.Run](https://pkg.go.dev/testing#T.Run) method, which is invoked for each element in the test table. `T.Run` has two
-In this way, you can use `Run` to create subtests.
+parameters: a `name` string that identifies the test and an anonymous function that uses a pointer to `testing.T` to manage the test.
+Behind the scenes, `T.Run` creates a goroutine for each test.
+This is how you use `T.Run` to create subtests.

-You could also create a table-driven test without using `Run`, but the support for named subtests is useful, as you'll see in the next section.
+You could also create a table-driven test without using `T.Run`, but the support for named subtests is useful, as you'll see in the next section.

 ## Examine test failures